-

 No. To give you time to make the right decision, we can keep the cremated remains at the crematorium for one month, or you can take them with you and decide what you'd like to do at a later date.

 There are a range of memorials available including a Book of Remembrance, leather panels, memorial plaques, vases and seats.
-Please visit the memorials page for more information.
+Please see memorials for more information.

 -